 A liberal arts curriculum prepares students to become whatever God is calling them to be.
 MRA strives to ensure that all doors remain open to students as they discern their vocation.
 We therefore strongly encourage students to prepare for college by taking all the necessary steps to keep the door open.

 MRA is a College Board approved test-site so students can take the PSAT on campus.
 The PSAT is administered to students in grades 8, 9, 10, and 11.
-In March of 2017, the School SAT was taken by 11th graders at MRA.
+Eleventh graders participate in the School Day SAT sponsored by the NH DOE during their spring semester.

 Seniors receive personal attention and college counseling during the school day throughout their senior year.
 They also attend college fairs at local public schools during the fall.

 We also invite guest speakers to visit the campus to help students in their discernment process.
 Speakers include alumni, financial aid advisors, and college admissions team members.
 In 2012, we gratefully welcomed the president of the Cardinal Newman Society - Mr. Patrick Reilly - onto our campus.
 His keynote address was entitled, "The State of Higher Catholic Education".

 To access a presentation entitled "Which door to open?
 What keys are needed?" click here.
 This was given by Headmaster Derek Tremblay and contextualizes the discernment process for high school students.